ADC overview

 The ADC nodes are mainly used to read the ADC values at the corresponding input nodes.

-After setting the DC power output to an arbitrary voltage, you can read the returned ADC value (in μV) using the following commands:
+After setting the DC power supply to the desired voltage, the ADC sampling result can be read using the following commands (unit: μV):

 adb shell